What do potential clients want from you? How do they want to receive it, and how do you get them to keep coming back for more?

 This is just one common example of a process that directly impacts the customer but does not treat the customer appropriately.

-Typically, organizations execute tons of processes that impact the customer and can become targets for innovation and improvement.
+Typically, organizations execute dozens, even hundreds, of processes that impact the customer and can become targets for innovation and improvement.

 The end result of innovation and process improvement is an increase in customer loyalty, and an increase in revenues.